NFL 2020: How to watch Raiders vs. Chiefs, Colts vs. Browns, RedZone and the rest of Week 5 without cable

 Off the field, COVID is continuing to impact the league.
 The Steelers and Titans had their Week 4 game moved to later in the season after a number of Titans players and staff tested positive for COVID-19.

-New positive tests for the Titans this week have currently moved their game against the Bills to Tuesday night, while the Patriots' Stephon Gilmore also tested positive earlier this week, leading to the team canceling its Wednesday practice.
-A potential positive test for a player on the Jets has led to questions Friday over whether its game against the Cardinals will go on as planned on Sunday.
+New positive tests for the Titans this week moved their game against the Bills to Tuesday night, while the Patriots' Stephon Gilmore also tested positive earlier this week, leading to the team canceling its Wednesday practice.
+Meanwhile an apparent false positive test for a player on the Jets means their game against the Cardinals will go on as planned today.

 Here's how you can catch this weekend's action, and the rest of the NFL season, without cable.